obrm/shops-api/README.md

 ```

 ## Prerequisites
 Make sure you have Node.js installed on your system.

+### MongoDB Atlas

 To run this project, you'll also need to have a MongoDB Atlas account and create a project for this project in MongoDB Atlas.
 Once you have created a project in MongoDB Atlas, you can obtain your MongoDB URI, which you will need to set as an environment variable in the `config.env` file to connect to your database.
 See the [Local Environment Variables](#local-environment-variables) section in this README for more information.